Kazim71/Task-Planner-Agent/README.md

 ```
 The application will be available at `http://localhost:8000`

+## 📖 Usage

+### Web Interface

+1. **Open the Application**: Navigate to `http://localhost:8000`
+2. **Enter Your Goal**: Describe what you want to accomplish in natural language
+3. **Set Start Date**: Optionally specify when to begin (defaults to today)
+4. **Generate Plan**: Click "Generate Plan" to create your personalized plan
+5. **View Results**: Review the generated plan with daily breakdowns
+6. **Manage Plans**: Browse, search, and delete saved plans

+### Example Goals

+- "Learn Python programming and build a web application"
+- "Plan a 2-week vacation to Japan"
+- "Start a fitness routine and lose 20 pounds"
+- "Learn machine learning and build a recommendation system"
+- "Organize a wedding for 100 guests"
+- "Prepare for a job interview at a tech company"

 ## AI Usage Disclosure
 This project was developed with help from GitHub Copilot and other AI tools for:
 Initial scaffolding & boilerplate